cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * When there are 2 (Fast: 1, Slow: 3) cards on Movement / Skill:
 * Discard all cards on Movement / Skill and
   * Move 1 Zone or
-  * Use a named Skill, like "Charm", "Loop", or "Deus Ex Machina" or
+  * Perform a non-combat action, such as hacking a computer or forcing open a door.
-  * Shuffle your discard pile into your deck, then make a skill check.
+     (_Shuffle your discard pile into your deck, then make a skill check_)

 Some actions during battle call for Skill Checks.
 "I hack the computer while the battle is raging on", or "I force open the door".